discohead/isobar/AI_SETUP.md

 - Test generation
 - Common isobar idioms

+### 4. OpenAI Codex
+AGENTS.md files throughout the codebase provide:
+- Executable development commands
+- Step-by-step task procedures
+- Cross-references to other AI systems
+- Debugging and validation workflows

 ## Development Workflows

 ### Creating a New Pattern
 1. **Start with Copilot** - Get the basic structure
 2. **Follow Cursor rules** - Ensure conventions are met
 3. **Reference Claude Code** - See examples and patterns
+4. **Use Codex for automation** - Generate tests and documentation

 Example:
 ```python